 11.3 Vacancies

-11.3.1 When a vacancy arises on the Executive, the Executive Committee shall determine with the consultation of the Association, Dean of Law and Pacific Island Centre whether this position shall be filled via a by- election, SGM or is left vacant for the remainder of the year.
+11.3.1 When a vacancy arises on the Executive, the Executive Committee shall determine whether this position shall be filled via a by- election, SGM or is left vacant for the remainder of the year.

 11.3.2 If determined that the vacancy shall be filled via a by-election, conducted in the manner articulated in clause 11.2.1.